racarla96/I2CPP/README.md

 # I2CPP

-A C++ Library for interfacing with I2C Devices on Linux systems, particularly aimed at single board computer such as Raspberry Pi, Jetson Nano and Beaglebone.
+A C++ Library for interfacing with I2C Devices on Linux systems, particularly aimed at single board computer (SBC) such as Raspberry Pi, Jetson Nano and Beaglebone.

 ## Usage Example